Winter Operations Plan Commitment

 As a group we are committed to the following undertakings:

 Terminal Infrastructure and Equipment:

-HPA, Ceres Halifax Inc. and Halterm Ltd. Have recently spent over $100,000 on infrastructure to raise terminal tracks, upgrade terminal gate and yard rail switches and install new drainage to prevent ice building-up.
+The HPA, Ceres Halifax Inc. and Halterm Ltd. spent in 2016 over $100,000 on infrastructure to raise terminal tracks, upgrade terminal gate and yard rail switches and install new drainage to prevent ice building-up.

 - Joint 24/7 planning communications involving Ceres Halifax Inc. management, CN Intermodal, Maintenance & Transportation management, Halterm Ltd. management and HPA management.

-- Joint daily monitoring of Environment Canada weather forecasts.
+- Joint daily monitoring of weather forecasts by Environment Canada and independent meteorologists.

-- Weather forecast will drive actions by each terminal operator and CN to complete existing terminal and rail operations including adding additional labor and/or shifts and preparation for immediate recovery.
+- Weather forecast will drive actions by each terminal operator and CN to complete existing terminal and rail operations including adding additional labour and/or shifts and preparation for immediate recovery.

 - Terminal operators, in consultation with unionized workers, have developed yard strategies for easier and more efficient plowing and snow removal to address changing operational demands based on weather conditions.

 - Terminal operators and HPA will provide notification of operational hours as early as possible during events.
 See Special Alerts

 - CN provides information to all stakeholders on how to adequately prepare for winter weather and guidance how infrastructure can be brought back into service after a weather event: cn.ca/winter

 Ceres Halifax Inc., CN, Halterm Ltd. and HPA pledge their commitment to 24/7 communication, winter storm planning, performance tracking, immediate corrective actions, and increased transparency for the purpose of expediting rail car fluency through the Port of Halifax throughout the winter months and the entire year